YaowenYe/YaowenYe.github.io/_pages/about.md

 Recently, I have been leveraging cutting-edge virtual simulation techniques to validate rapidly evolving, novel targets (aging+).
 These include, but are not limited to, in silico knockouts, virtual drug perturbations, virtual cells/tissues/organoids, and fully simulated human PK models.
 I firmly believe that utilizing reproducible in silico simulation technologies, combined with repurposed active molecules, represents the most efficient pathway to advance these novel targets into industry-grade clinical translation.

-_For a long time, I have watched the rise and fall of many drug/disease targets, but the target which stood at the end was always waiting us to uncover._
+_While waves wash away the rest, we remain steadfast.
+After witnessing the rise and decline of numerous therapeutic targets, the one that stands the test of time is now ready for us to mine._

 # 🔥 News